Automobili Pininfarina: Battista

-Originally announced as PF0, the Battista, named after Battista Pininfarina, the founder of the company, is the first Pininfarina-branded high-performance luxury electric hypercar.
+Originally announced as PF0, the Battista, named after Battista Pininfarina, the founder of the company Pininfarina, is the first Pininfarina-branded high-performance luxury electric hypercar.
 It is powered by a Rimac Automobili T-shaped 120 kWh battery pack and has four non-synchronous motors placed on each wheel.
 The car is built on a carbon fibre monocoque chassis and carbon fibre body panels to keep the weight low.
 Only 150 will be made, with a price of just under €2 million according to the manufacturer.
 According to Automobili Pininfarina the Battista has a power output of 1400 kW, has a top speed in excess of 217 mph, can accelerate from 0-100 km/h in less than 2 seconds, and 0-300 km/h in less than 12 seconds.
 The range amounts to 500 km on a single charge and the hypercar can be recharged from 20 to 80% state-of-charge in less than 25 minutes.